randree/gormigrator/README.md

 $ go mod init migration
 ```

-The migration to the first level upgrade is done by
+Migration to the first level upgrade is done by
 ```console
 $ go run ./... -from null -to first_migration -user myname
 ```